biobricks/level-elasticsearch-index/README.md

-THIS IS NOT YET IN A WORKING STATE!
+THIS IS NOT YET PRODUCTION READY!

-A very simple ElasticSearch indexer for leveldb.
+A very simple ElasticSearch indexer for leveldb/levelup.
+Keeps ElasticSearch indexes up to date with the contents of a levelup database.

 # Usage